According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 A leader is only as good as their ability to communicate.
 Without good communication, how do you get a team to work together with a single goal in mind?
 How do you present your ideas to stakeholders, or set clear instructions?

 A great leader will have incredible communication skills, but there’s a lot more to it than just being able to talk talk.

 You need to be able to get everyone to believe in your vision and work to the same playbook.

 Admit when things go wrong and keep everyone in the loop every step of the way.
 In May 2020, CompareCamp found that only 18% of people believe their company has a transparent and open approach.

-Staff need to feel respected.
-Underappreciated staff are more likely to look elsewhere for jobs.
+Staff needs to feel respected.
+Underappreciated staff is more likely to look elsewhere for jobs.
 If you want to lead your team to success, you need to work on staff retention.

 The 34th US President, Dwight David Eisenhower said “the supreme quality of leadership is unquestionably integrity.
 Without it, no real success is possible”.
 Without strong, moral principles to fall upon, how can you lead your team?

 Accountability is one of the key leadership skills.
 It’s all about admitting when something goes wrong, or when something hasn’t worked.
 Leaders should be honest and take responsibility but show a willingness to learn and adapt.